ViktorLaurens/MMMP/README.md

    - Go to the repository on GitHub: `https://github.com/ViktorLaurens/MMMP`.
    - Click the "Fork" button to copy the repository to your GitHub account.

-2. **In the desired directory, Clone your fork in the desired directory**:
+2. **In the desired directory, clone your fork in the desired directory**:
     ```bash
     git clone https://github.com/ViktorLaurens/MMMP.git
     cd MMMP